ilndinesh/theon/README.md

 ### `POST /:topic -d {}`

-Request data will be relayed to the give `:topic` in Kafka.
+Request data will be relayed to the given `:topic` in Kafka.